khaviyaAeee/smart-drainage-iot-/README.md

 ## Research this was based on

-A few papers shaped specific design decisions — see [`docs/research/references.md`](docs/research/references.md) for full citations.
+A few papers shaped specific design decisions was researched for full citations.
 The dual-sensor logic in particular came out of reading how other IoT flood-management systems handled the false-alarm problem during heavy rainfall.

 ---